Exploring your home loan options

 Things to think about

-Your monthly repayments will be higher than if you were to make interest only repayments.
+Your monthly repayments may be larger than if you were to make interest only repayments.

 Interest only repayments